 The Reverse Archaeology project documents and interprets the effect of Interstate-280 in Orange, NJ.
 I-280 was constructed in the late 1960s, and its path cut through the heart of Orange, devastating the city’s historic African American and Italian American communities.
-The project is uses oral history, ethonography, artist interventions and community engagement to understand the stories of I-280 to know more about how communities thrived before its construction and what it will take for current residents to “plan to stay.”
+The project uses oral history, ethonography, artist interventions and community engagement to understand the stories of I-280 to know more about how communities thrived before its construction and what it will take for current residents to “plan to stay.”

 Our efforts are executed in a manner that enhances rather than displaces current residents.
 We value sharing resources and insights, making sure all voices and perspectives have a place in the process, and advancing the economic position of our residents and associated artists.